Jason Heyward Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow the first-fewest home runs in baseball (169 total, 1.1 per game).
+- The Giants surrender the first-fewest home runs in baseball (172 total, 1.1 per game).

-- Winn makes the start for the Giants, his fifth of the season.
-He is 1-2 with a 3.89 ERA and 30 strikeouts in 37 2/3 innings pitched.
+- Beck (3-3) gets the start for the Giants, his third of the season.

-- The right-hander's most recent appearance was on Saturday, Sept.
-16 against the Colorado Rockies, when he threw four innings, surrendering three earned runs while giving up three hits.
+- The righty last appeared in relief on Sunday, when he threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.

-- In eight games this season, the 25-year-old has put up an ERA of 3.89, with 7.3 strikeouts per nine innings.
-Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.